SharedSignals June 2024

 7.1.1.3.
 Updating a Stream's Configuration

 An Event Receiver updates the current configuration of a stream by making an HTTP PATCH request to the Configuration Endpoint.
 The PATCH body contains a JSON [RFC7159] representation of the stream configuration properties to change.
-On receiving a valid request the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the entire updated stream configuration in the body.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the entire updated stream configuration in the body.
+The Receiver MUST check the response and confirm that the iss value matches the Issuer from which it received the Transmitter Configuration data.

 The stream_id property MUST be present in the request.
 Other properties MAY be present in the request.
 Any Receiver-Supplied property present in the request MUST be updated by the Transmitter.
 Any properties missing in the request MUST NOT be changed by the Transmitter.
 If events_requested property is included in the request, it SHOULD NOT be an empty array.